 This misuse of the language, this repetition of pretty eventually becomes futile because either it negates the true meaning of the word pretty (whatever that meaning is) or the person dies figuratively - delivered entirely from humanity - which becomes a sort of ultimate prettiness.

-Pretty is a free verse poem of 9 stanzas, quatrains, making a total of 36 lines.
-On the page it appears formal and balanced, all lines between nine and thirteen syllables, medium length.
+'Pretty' is a free verse poem of 9 stanzas, quatrains, making a total of 36 lines.
+On the page, it appears formal and balanced, with all lines between nine and thirteen syllables, medium length.

 So there is no set regular rhyme scheme, only occasional perfect rhyme line endings with the word pretty in stanzas 7,8 and 9.
 This rhyming has more to do with an emphasis on the word pretty rather than any ulterior motive such as keeping lines tight with similar sounds.